 - What’s the difference between SMBs and Enterprise Sales Process?

 - What’s the difference between SMBs and Enterprise proposals?

 - Secrets to creating a winning proposal for both SMBs and Enterprises.

 Before showing the right kind of proposals to the right clients, let’s understand the differences between the SMBs and Enterprise sales processes.

 How the Sales Process for SMBs looks like?

 SMB sales challenges are usually related to growth, scalability, and profitability.
 They want to grow to a scalable & enduring business.
 However, their priorities are immediate results.
 They want to increase ROI and reduce time to value.
 SMB buyers’ journey is shorter.
 It could range from 2-90 days and sales reps are making quick decisions.
 In SMBs, the buyer journey is mostly handled by the CEOs directly since they are approving budgets and creating strategies.SMB companies want the vendor to articulate the problem and solution.
-Moreover, SMB sales mostly work well with inbound via search, forums and referrals.
+Moreover, SMB sales mostly work well with inbound via search, forums, referrals, and affiliate marketing.